Project Wolbachia still in study phase, will not be deployed in dengue clusters: NEA

 READ: Bigger Aedes mosquito population identified as key reason for surge in dengue cases

-In the joint statement, NEA and MOH confirmed that all four dengue virus serotypes are circulating in Singapore, and Dengue-2 has been the predominant serotype since 2016.
-Dengue-1 was the predominant serotype in the 2004-5 and 2013-14 outbreaks.
+There are four known strains of dengue in Singapore: Dengue-2 has been the predominant serotype since 2016.
+Dengue-1 was the predominant serotype in the 2004 to 2005 and 2013 to 2014 outbreaks.

-All four dengue virus serotypes are circulating in Singapore, and DEN-2 has been the predominant serotype since 2016.
-DEN-1 was the predominant serotype in the 2004-5 and 2013-14 outbreaks.

 Infectious diseases specialist Dr Leong Hoe Nam believes the number could exceed 10,000 cases.

-Prof Tambyah said: “However, given that the dominant strain this year is still apparently Dengue-2, it is likely that after a period of time, the level of herd immunity will build up in the local population to prevent sustained transmission of the disease.
+“However, given that the dominant strain this year is still apparently Dengue-2, it is likely that after a period of time, the level of herd immunity will build up in the local population to prevent sustained transmission of the disease," added Prof Tambyah.

-“Of course, if the serotype switches to Dengue-3 or Dengue-1, then the high numbers may unfortunately continue.”
+“Of course, if the serotype switches to Dengue-3 or Dengue-1, then the high numbers may unfortunately continue,” he said.